Mōri Motonari: Consolidation of Mōri's holdings

-Siege of Koriyama
+Siege of Yoshida-Kōriyama Castle

 Amago Tsunehisa had nominally retired and turned over the leadership of the clan to his grandson, Haruhisa (also known as Akihisa).
 Amago Haruhisa conceived of a plan to destroy Mōri Motonari and bring Aki province under the sway of the Amago.
 When a council of the Amago retainers was called to discuss the planned campaign, almost all spoke in favor of the attack.
 Amago Hisayuki, however, considered the risks to be too great and spoke out against it, but was derided by Amago Tsunehisa as a coward and publicly humiliated.
 Amago Hisayuki was given the task of harrying the Mōri's ally, the Shishido clan in Aki, as part of an initial and concurrent operation of the larger Amago campaign into Aki.
 Amago Haruhisa, with 30,000 men, attacked Motonari's main base, Yoshida-Kōriyama Castle, which was defended by 8,000 men.

 The initial phase of the campaign began in June 1540.
 Amago Hisayuki, his son Amago Masahisa and his nephew Kunihisa led their troops to attack the domain of Motonari's ally, the Shishido clan.
 This foray had little effect except to deny Haruhisa of some of his most capable generals and soldiers for the attack on Yoshida-Kōriyama Castle.

 In August, Amago Haruhisa gathered a force of 30,000 and departed Izumo Province, moving into the vicinity of Motonari's Yoshida-Kōriyama Castle and establishing a headquarters nearby.
 Meanwhile, Motonari had evacuated over 5,000 of Yoshida's citizens inside the walls of Yoshida-Kōriyama Castle, which was defended by around 3,000 soldiers.
 By this time urgent requests for aid had been dispatched to the Ōuchi in Suo Province.
 Two days after arriving, the Amago launched an attack on Yoshida-Kōriyama Castle, which continued for several months.